Nexmo/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/starter-project/kotlin.md

 # The Starter Project

-To make things easier, we are providing a `Starter` project for you.
+To make things easier, a `Starter` project is provided for you.
 It is a simple Android Studio project that contains an application with the following two screens:

 ```screenshot
 image: public/assets/images/tutorials/client-sdk/android-in-app-messaging-chat/login_screen.png